 One of the benefits of living in the world’s most isolated capital city is that we are surrounded by hidden oases and secret swimming spots.
 Here, you can lay upon the white sand of your own private lagoon, take a dip in these natural pools that are sheltered from the world, and be lulled into serenity by the peaceful sound of water falling into itself.
-Dust off your swimming trunks and check out these top swimming holes not too far from Perth city!
+Check out these top swimming holes not too far from Perth's metropolitan area below.

 Serpentine Falls